girlscript/winter-of-contributing/Datascience_With_Python/Computer Vision/Projects/Detection of Bright Spots in Images/Images/Readme.md

-# Folder containing the images on which bright spots are found out.
+# Folder containing the images used in this project's implementation.